enricop89/nexmo-developer/_documentation/application/overview.md

 Name | Description
 -- | --
-`ID` | Used to identify each application and used in conjunction with `private_key` to generate JWTs.
+`id` | Used to identify each application and used in conjunction with `private_key` to generate JWTs.
 `name` | The application name.
 `capabilities` | Describes the types of functionality this application will support.
 The capabilities `voice`, `messages`, `rtc`, `vbc`.
 Any number of these capabilities can be supported in one application.
+You also set `webhooks` for each capability specified.
+Nexmo sends and retrieves information via the webhook endpoints.
-`private_key` | You use the private key to generate the JWTs used to authenticate your calls to the Nexmo APIs.
-`public_key` | Used by Nexmo to authenticate the JWT in your requests to Nexmo API.
+`keys` | Contains `private_key` and `public_key`.
+You use the private key to generate the JWTs used to authenticate your calls to the Nexmo APIs.
+The public key is used by Nexmo to authenticate the JWT in your requests to Nexmo API.
-`webhooks` | Nexmo sends and retrieves information via your webhook endpoints.

 ## Application capabilities

-A Nexmo application can be multifunctional, in that one Nexmo application can use various APIs, including Voice, Messages and Dispatch, Conversation, and Client SDK.
+A Nexmo application can use various APIs, including Voice, Messages and Dispatch, Conversation, and Client SDK.

 When creating an application you can specify the capabilities you want your application to support.
 For each capability you can set webhooks depending on what capabilities you want, for example for an application with an `rtc` capability you could specify an event URL to receive RTC events.
-If your application also wanted to exploit `voice` capabilities you could also potentially set an Answer URL to receive a call answered webhook, and another event URL to receive voice call related events.
+If your application also needed to use `voice` capabilities you could also potentially set an Answer URL to receive a call answered webhook, and another Event URL to receive voice call related events.

 A summary of capabilities is given in the following table: